Aashutosh489/linux-admin-projects/LVM-SETUP/README.md

 `mount -a`

-IF WE HAVE 3 DISK /DEV/SDA /DEV/SDB AND  /DEV/SDC AND ONE OF THEM ARE FAILED SO SUPPOSE /DEV/SDA IS FAILED SO WE MIGRATE THE DATA OF /DEV/SDA TO /DEV/SDC SO WE USE THIS CMD:
+.IF WE HAVE 3 DISK /DEV/SDA /DEV/SDB AND  /DEV/SDC AND ONE OF THEM ARE FAILED SO SUPPOSE /DEV/SDA IS FAILED SO WE MIGRATE THE DATA OF /DEV/SDA TO /DEV/SDC SO WE USE THIS CMD:

 `pvmove /dev/sda /dev/sdc`